 This is a surprisingly complex question.
 They answer is Yes.
 And no.

 Emerald tree boas are ovoviviparous, meaning that females develop and hatch eggs inside of their bodies before giving birth to live young.
 It’s basically a cross between the two main forms of reproduction in the animal kingdom.
+They aren’t alone – other snake species reproduce in the same way – like the poisonous bothrops asper.

 Technically speaking, emerald tree boas don’t lay eggs.
 They don’t make nests.
 They don’t take care of their young after they’re born.
 They’re an incredibly unique species of snake!